Lucchini RS

-Hystory
+History

 The Lovere production site, the current main plant of Lucchini RS Group, was founded in 1856 by Giovanni Andrea Gregorini who moved his business from Valcamonica.
 In 1907 the plant started the production of railway wheels, still today one of the distinctive products of the company, being the only Italian manufacturer of forged railway wheels and among the few in the world.

 In 1930 the company was nationalized and remained under state control for many years, under various names including ILVA, Italsider, Terni and Lovere Sidermeccanica.

 In 1990, within the general framework of the privatization program of the Italian State-owned steel industry, the Lovere plant was sold to the Lucchini Group of Mr. Luigi Lucchini.
-The company was then called "Lucchini Sidermeccanica" and started a program of modernization and internationalization - in 2000 the companies Lucchini UK and Lucchini Sweden were acquired from AD Tranz, in 2002 Lucchini Poland was founded - remaining within the Lucchini Group until to 2007.
+The company was then called "Lucchini Sidermeccanica" and started a program of modernization and internationalization – in 2000 the companies Lucchini UK and Lucchini Sweden were acquired from AD Tranz, in 2002 Lucchini Poland was founded – remaining within the Lucchini Group until 2007.
 In this year the Lucchini family, through its financial holding company Sinpar S.p.A., acquired direct and complete control of Lucchini Sidermeccanica.

 The same year, the company established a joint venture called Zhibo Lucchini Railway Equipment Ltd with China's Zhibo Transport Equipment to build the world's largest maintenance plant for wheelsets to equip Chinese high-speed trains.
 Chinese high-speed rail is by far the largest network in the world by line length and number of trains in service.

 Also in 2007, the company launched an investment of approximately 100 million Euros for the complete replacement of its railway wheel forging line with a new fully automated line.
 The line started production in 2010.